In the NFL, balancing technology with tradition.

 One day the Microsoft Surface tablets may replace paper entirely.
 The league is also looking at expanding the use of tablets to allow coaches to review video during the game, a concept that is currently being tested.
 As with its use of all technology, the league wants to walk before it runs.

 What’s next?
 In a sense, in the ever-evolving NFL, the future is already here.

-In Thursday night contests and other select games in 2014, the NFL is experimenting with quarter-sized radio-frequency identification (RFID) transmitters using a system developed by Zebra Technologies.
+The NFL is experimenting with radio-frequency identification (RFID) transmitters using a system developed by Zebra Technologies.
 The league has permitted transmitters to be placed in each player's shoulder pads since 2014.
 Receivers installed throughout the stadium will use those transmitters to collect data on each player’s position, speed and distance, in real time, during the game.
 RFID transmitters are placed inside game balls to further measure location and performance data.

 While the technology could be a boon for broadcasters, the NFL envisions its potential extending to team training, scouting and evaluation.
 Its universal application will hinge on how well the system works initially, agreements with the players union on how it can be used, and discussions with players and coaches about whether or how it could benefit them for training and instruction.

 For fans watching at home, the NFL and Microsoft reached a deal in 2013 to deliver an enhanced, interactive experience via the Xbox One and other Microsoft devices.
 As part of the arrangement, users can get real-time fantasy football updates, track scores and stats, watch personalized highlights and replays, or interact with friends on screen — all while continuing to watch a live NFL game broadcast.

 In stadiums, the league encourages clubs to provide a technologically rich gameday experience.
 This includes showing action and replays on enormous screens, making it easier to use smartphones and other devices by enabling better access to Wi-Fi, and providing real-time updates on fantasy football statistics and other games.